Online Estate Agents: The Definitive Guide

 Online estate agents can be a fantastic option, or a terrible one – overall, it depends on the service you’re looking for.
 If you’d prefer to completely sit back and have a minimal part in the sale of your home, and can afford a more expensive service, consider a traditional agent.

+The pros and cons of online estate will vary depending on what you are looking for when selling your house.
 If you’d like to be more involved in the sale of your home, or are looking for an affordable route to getting your property on the market, online estate agents are a great choice.
 Many are now also offering lots of services that traditional agents do in order to compete, so be sure to shop around to find the right deal for you.

 Which online estate agent is best?